-5 Secrets to Lower Cholesterol Naturally
+5 Natural Secrets of Lowering Sky-High Cholesterol Naturally

-T et's face it: an inordinate ⊿ number of adults have high cholesterol.
-Nearly 40 million Americans have it, and another 100 million have higher-thanhealthy levels.
+Let's face it: an inordinate number of adults have high cholesterol.
+Nearly 40 million Americans have it, and another 100 million have higher-than-healthy levels.
 It's all a natural byproduct of the less-than-ideal diets we've all been keeping for decades and decades.
 Cholesterol has become something we must fight to keep down, and we must keep fighting and never stop, because our hearts' health depends on it.
 It is notable that cholesterol is not the problem in China that it is here.

 This problem is not so significant in what it is, but rather what it does: high cholesterol will cause hardening of the arteries, a very dangerous condition indeed.
 High levels of cholesterol irritate the walls of blood vessels and cause them to change.
 The higher your cholesterol, the greater the risk for heart disease.
 Blocking your body from raised cholesterol means shielding it from these diseases: dyslipidemia (abnormal amount of lipids in the blood), hypercholesterolemia (high blood cholesterol) and hyperlipoproteinemia (abnormally high levels of any or all lipids and/or lipoproteins in the blood).
-Many doctors suggest that cholesterol levels should not exceed 180 mg/dl.
-Your total cholesterol is made up of: lowdensity lipoprotein (LDL), the "bad" form that causes blockage in the arteries; high-density lipoprotein (HDL), the "good"

-one that prevents cholesterol from building up in the arteries; and triglycerides, a form of fat in your blood that is dangerous.
+Many doctors suggested that cholesterol levels should not exceed 180 mg/dl.
+Your total cholesterol is made up of: low-density lipoprotein (LDL), the "bad" form that causes blockage in the arteries; high-density lipoprotein (HDL), the "good" one that prevents cholesterol from building up in the arteries; and triglycerides, a form of fat in your blood that is dangerous.

 Coronary heart disease is the most common cause of death in the United States.
 Approximately 500,000 Americans die of this disease each year.
-Researchers have found many risk Many doctors suggest that cholesterol levels should not exceed 180 mg/dl.
-High cholesterol is one of the preventable risk factors that pave the road to heart attacks.

-factors that pave the road to heart attacks that are also preventable.
+Researchers have found many risk factors that pave the road to heart attacks that are also preventable.
 One of them is high cholesterol.
 These are essentially fats floating in your bloodstream, with the LDL type being extremely dangerous when it collects in large amounts.

 Even though the relationship between heart disease and high cholesterol is well-established, both the medical and lay communities are to blame for not doing a good job in controlling the epidemic of high cholesterol in North America.
-From a large population survey, it's estimated that only about 2% of people with high cholesterol levels are being treated.
+From a large population survey, it's estimated that only about two percent of people with high cholesterol levels are being treated.

 Moreover, of those being treated with drugs, less than 50% are actually taking it as directed by their physicians.
 For the others, who knows if they even take the drug?
-In all. about 52 million adults require dietary changes, and another 13 million adults need a cholesterol-lowering agent.
+In all, about 52 million adults require dietary changes, and another 13 million adults need a cholesterol-lowering agent.